amrtaher1234/assessment/js-numerals/README.md

 You can also use decimals or negative numbers and the algorithm will figure it out.

+## How To Run

+First build the project using `npm run build`.
+This will test using Jest then convert the scss to css.
+The `index.html` now could be checked to test the application.

 ## Why I coded it that way.

 Most of the solution's algorithm works with the input as a string instead of a number, as JavaScript takes up to `10**21` and whatever is bigger is not displayed so I needed to use strings to be able to extract the name of the number exactly as it was typed.